 Things You Need to Know

-- You must take action by December 15, 2018!
-Whether you are signing up or re-enrolling
+- You must take action by the deadline.
+Whether you are signing up or re-enrolling.

 - Financial help is available to lower monthly costs!
 You may qualify for help paying your premium and co-pays.
 In Louisiana, 93% of people receive financial assistance.

 - Eligibility is based on income and household size.
 Be sure and have income information and a social security number on hand for each person in your household.